narender24681/Flipkart-Clone/README.md

  This is a cloned version of an existing E-Commerce website that offers a variety of products and services to customers online.
-The website is built using [insert the technology stack you used] and closely mimics the original website in terms of design, functionality, and features.
+The website is built using `React, Redux, React-Redux, Chakra-UI, HTML,CSS JS, JSON-SERVER,Material-UI, Axios,React-Router-Dom` and closely mimics the original website in terms of design, functionality, and features.

  Website-Link https://incandescent-cassata-f56374.netlify.app/